Doug Mills (photographer): Career

-On the 13th of July, 2024, Mills took a world-famous (Note: Multiple references:) photograph during the assassination attempt of the 45th President of the USA, Donald J. Trump, capturing one of the bullets whizzing millimetres away from his head.
+On July 13, 2024, Mills took a world-famous (Note: Multiple references:) photograph during the assassination attempt of Trump, capturing one of the bullets whizzing millimetres away from his head.
 The New York Times article's expert considered the photo as 'a one in a million shot and nearly impossible to catch even if one knew the bullet was coming'.

+Personal life

+Mills lives in Cherrydale, Virginia.
+He is married to Kate, who is director of Audio Services for C-SPAN.
+As of May 2025, the couple have three children, two daughters and one son.